ChainSafe/ChainBridge/cfgBuilder/README.md

 }
 ```
 Compile an executable to run `cfgBuilder` with `make install-cfgBuilder ` or `make build-cfgBuilder`
-Running `./build cfgBuilder <json-path> <output-path>` will produce config files for ChainBridge, and (optional) place them in the specified path.
+Running `./build/cfgBuilder <json-path> <output-path>` will produce config files for ChainBridge, and (optional) place them in the specified path.
 For each relayer in `relayers` a corresponding config will be generated.